How to Set Up a Temporary Bank Account in New Zealand

 Get a temporary New Zealand bank account.

 There are plenty of benefits of having a bank account in New Zealand: no outrageous exchange rates and not to mention getting paid if you are working in New Zealand.
-When you are on a working holiday in New Zealand or spending a just a few months in New Zealand, you will want to open a temporary bank account.
+When you are on a working holiday, work or student visa in New Zealand for just a few months in New Zealand, you will want to open a temporary bank account.
 Thankfully, there are plenty of options for temporary bank accounts in New Zealand.

 Most banks have a standard bank account option which allows you to do all the essentials like online banking and getting a debit card.
 You are not bound by any yearly contracts.
 If this guide, we’ll show you how to open a New Zealand bank account and how to close your bank account.